NICTA/SmartGridToolbox/README.md

 SmartGridToolbox
 ================

-Microgrid and smart grid simulator.
+SmartGridToolbox is a microgrid and smart grid simulator.